heydaws/amazon-ecs-catsndogs-workshop/Lab-6-Artifacts/lab6-detailed-steps.md

 ## 6.1	Deploy the lab prerequisites

-This step will use CloudFormation to prerequisite resources for this lab, which include:
+This step will use CloudFormation to provision resources for this lab, which include:
 •	An instance of the Amazon Cloud9 IDE.

 1. In the AWS console ensure you have the correct region selected.